Stevengre/circt-semantics/README.md

 ### Building

-To obtain `kirct` to use the formal semantics, execute:
+To obtain `kcirct` to use the formal semantics, execute:
 ```
 make build
 ```